mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _commonOptions_readConcern:

-- ``readConcern``: Document.
+- ``readConcern``: Object.
 Map of parameters to construct a read concern.

-  The structure of this document is as follows:
+  The structure of this object is as follows:

   - ``level``: Required string.

 .. _commonOptions_readPreference:

-- ``readPreference``: Document.
+- ``readPreference``: Object.
 Map of parameters to construct a read preference.

-  The structure of this document is as follows:
+  The structure of this object is as follows:

   - ``mode``: Required string.

-  - ``tagSets``: Optional array of documents.
+  - ``tagSets``: Optional array of objects.

   - ``maxStalenessSeconds``: Optional integer.

-  - ``hedge``: Optional document.
+  - ``hedge``: Optional object.

 .. _commonOptions_client: